TrueOsiris/docker-git/README.md

 ![Github last-commit](https://img.shields.io/github/last-commit/TrueOsiris/docker-git)

 ### setup
+- At first start of the container, a credentials file will be created in your volume mounted to container path /mnt/github<br>
+- Complete the credentials.txt file<br>
+- Restart the container
-Run the docker container and the generated ssh key will be in the docker log.
+- Run the docker container and the generated ssh key will be in the docker log.

     docker logs -f git

-add this to your github.com account via Settings -> SSH and GPG keys now you can connect to the container
+- add this to your github.com account via Settings -> SSH and GPG keys<br>

+Now you can connect to the container:

     docker exec -it git /bin/bash

-and use commands gitpush & dockerpush e.g.
+and use commands gitpush & dockerpush<br>
+e.g.

     git clone https://github.com/yourgituser/yourgitrepo